tenstorrent/tt-low-level-documentation/data_movement_doc/general/dm_best_practices.md

 - After a batch of `noc_async_read` operations before using the data
 - Before kernel termination if you have outstanding writes
 - Before changing NOC state or switching contexts
-- When NOC command buffers are getting full
+- When NOC command buffers are getting full.
+This means that the buffers are at capacity, they can't accept any more commands right now.
+If the buffer is full, the code enters a waiting loop until space becomes available.
+This creates backpressure in the system.

 **Performance tips:**
 - Batch multiple operations before using barriers to maximize async benefits